redlink2/redlink2.com/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

-### `layouts`

-Layouts are a great help when you want to change the look and feel of your Nuxt app, whether you want to include a sidebar or have distinct layouts for mobile and desktop.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).

 ### `pages`

 This directory contains your application views and routes.
 Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/get-started/routing).

-### `plugins`

-The plugins directory contains JavaScript plugins that you want to run before instantiating the root Vue.js Application.
-This is the place to add Vue plugins and to inject functions or constants.
-Every time you need to use `Vue.use()`, you should create a file in `plugins/` and add its path to plugins in `nuxt.config.js`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins).

 ### `static`